 Right off the bat, I should start with an apology – I know there was quite a lot of people who were interested in hearing about this review since I hauled them last summer, and I’m sorry it’s taken so long, truth is – it’s been a real mission testing these products out over the past six months and I’ve felt very indecisive about how I’ve felt about them until they’ve been completely gone – three out of four have now been and gone in my empties.
-I’m sure most people are aware of the stir that The Ordinary have caused in the world of skincare, and naturally their first foray into makeup was likely to do the same, I picked up both the foundations and both the primers.
+I’m sure most people are aware of the stir that The Ordinary have caused in the world of skincare, and naturally their first foray into makeup was likely to do the same, I picked up the whole collection of The Ordinary Primers & Foundations.

 This was the primer I was most excited to try and the item out of all four of these products that I’ve owned the longest having it being something I placed an online order for before I picked up the rest.
 Described as a matte, hydrating, silicone blurring primer – at it’s price point, had me so excited to try.
 I love a blurring primer, and for months this was what I reached for daily – in those months it didn’t leave me impressed.
 I was so sure when I was ordering this to try that I was going to love it I ordered not one, but three of these and I decided once I’d finished tube one the others would be going in a giveaway.

 This has a lovely balmy texture that feels lovely on the skin but even straight away I fail to see any blurring effects my skin at all, I didn’t find that makeup applied any better over it than it does on bare skin, and nor does it seem to help makeup last any better either.
 I found on oily skin this really didn’t help with oil control and no matter what foundation I tried this with – The Ordinary’s or already existing favourites in my collection I know performs well this primer didn’t mix well with any of them which was such a shame as I really enjoyed the sensation of applying it.